ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 ## Overview

-This guide is intended for wallet developers who want to give their users the ability to send transactions on OP Mainnet (most other OP Stack networks behave similarly).
+This guide is intended for wallet developers who want to give their users the ability to send transactions on OP Mainnet (most other OP Stack chains behave similarly).
 OP Mainnet generally behaves like any other EVM-based chain with the exception of minor discrepancies related to [transaction fees](#transaction-fees).
 These fee discrepancies are an inherent result of the fact that OP Mainnet is a Layer 2 blockchain network that must publish transaction data to Ethereum.